kc01-8/photoshopCClinux/README.md

 3. Enough storage in your `/home` partition for the install: `5G`

-`1G` will be freed after installation.
-You can also install photoshop in different directory
+`1G` will be freed after installation

 4. Make sure you have an internet connection to download photoshop and its components

 ## :computer: Installation

-The installer scripts use a virtual drive of wine and makes a new `winprefix` for photoshop
+The installer scripts use a virtual drive in wine and makes a new `winprefix` for photoshop

 1. Clone the repository with this command:
 ```bash